Iran Warns no One Can Guarantee Control Of Situation If Israel Invades Gaza - UrduPoint

 "Those who are interested in preventing the scope of war and crisis from expanding, need to prevent the current barbaric attacks... against citizens and civilians in Gaza," he added.

-Israeli air strikes aimed at Hamas leaders behind the deadly attack have killed more than 2,300.
+Israeli air strikes on the Gaza Strip have since killed more than 2,300 people.
 On both sides, the toll was mostly civilians.

 In Washington, White House National Security Advisor Jake Sullivan said the United States feared an escalation of war, and the prospect of Iran -- Israel's long-time foe and supporter of Hamas -- becoming "directly engaged".